NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/index.md

 ## Communications

-A community homepage will be set up for up-to-date information about the project.
+A community homepage is set up for up-to-date information about the project.
 The project is presented at various conferences.
 Additional presentations, webinars, discussion, workshops and training sessions are planned.
 Please also join the Slack channel for discussions or use the OpenStudyBuilder@gmail.com community mail.

 ## Background

 This solution is based on a legacy bespoke MDR system at Novo Nordisk, and one of the goals for Novo Nordisk is to ensure that our current sponsor-defined data standards and portfolio of study definitions can be migrated into the new MDR and OpenStudyBuilder system.

 The new solution design for the OpenStudyBuilder is deeply inspired by the CDISC 360 PoC project as well as the TransCelerate BioPharma Digital Data Flow (DDF) project.
-The goal for this project initiative is therefore to continue the collaboration with these initiatives and as the data model and API standards mature to ensure this open project solution becomes a compliant solution for these standards.
+The OpenStudyBuilder aims to become a DDF reference implementation on top of many other features.
 Furthermore, additional community involvement is appreciated.

 Currently the OpenStudyBuilder solution is only sponsored by Novo Nordisk.
 Novo Nordisk seeks additional stakeholders that would be interested in co-sponsoring this open-source project.